What is a terms contract and how to avoid it?

 • The purchaser may be able to cancel the contract if the vendor does not comply with certain legal requirements.

 If you are a vendor and you have entered into a terms contract, it is important to be aware of the risks involved.
-You should make sure that the purchaser has the financial ability to make the instalment payments, and that you are comfortable with the terms of the contract.
+You should make sure that the purchaser has the financial ability to make the instalment payments and that you are comfortable with the terms of the contract.
 You should also get legal advice from a conveyancing lawyer who is experienced in terms contracts.

-If you are a purchaser and you are considering entering into such a contract, it is important to understand the risks involved.
-You should make sure that you can afford the instalment payments, and that you are comfortable with the terms of the contract.
+If you are a purchaser and you are considering entering into such a contract, it is also important to understand the risks involved.
+You should make sure that you can afford the instalment payments and that you are comfortable with the terms of the contract.
 You should also get legal advice from a conveyancing lawyer who is experienced in terms contracts.

 Need assistance with your property purchase or sale?
 Contact our team on (03) 8590 8370 to obtain legal advice from our expert property lawyers and conveyancers.
 We are an online conveyancing firm that can assist when buying or selling property.